Shossi/Jenkins-EKS-Python/README.md

 At the beginning of the project, I focused on carefully scoping the infrastructure requirements to ensure I could meet the assignment’s objectives effectively.
 After analyzing the needs, I concluded that the infrastructure should be divided into two distinct VPCs to ensure network isolation:

-- **VPC 1**: For Supply Chain resources, which include non-cluster components like Jenkins.
+- **VPC 1**: For CI environment resources, which include non-cluster components like Jenkins.
 - **VPC 2**: For the Kubernetes (EKS) cluster, where the Python application would be deployed.

 From there, I mapped out the key components and the Terraform modules I would need to create:

-1. **VPC Modules**: Separate VPCs for the EKS cluster and Supply Chain.
+1. **VPC Modules**: Separate VPCs for the EKS cluster and the CI environment.
 2. **Instance Modules**: Jenkins Master and Jenkins Agent, each deployed on its own EC2 instance.
 3. **Security Group Modules**: Tailored security groups for each instance to manage ingress and egress rules.
 4. **EKS Module**: A fully managed Kubernetes cluster for the application’s deployment.